Something to Live For (film): Production notes

 Screenwriter Dwight Taylor based the character of Jenny on his mother, stage actress Laurette Taylor, whose struggle with alcoholism kept her from acting for years at a time.
 She was a longtime friend of director/producer George Stevens' uncle, theatre critic Ashton Stevens.

-Joan Fontaine, in San Francisco for the film's premiere, told reporters Jenny Carey was one of her more difficult roles "partly because I've never been drunk."
-In order to achieve a convincing performance, she said, "I talked to members of Alcoholics Anonymous and watched my friends at cocktail parties."
+At the film's San Francisco premiere, Joan Fontaine told reporters this was one of her more difficult roles "partly because I've never been drunk."
+In order to achieve a convincing performance, she said "I talked to members of Alcoholics Anonymous and watched my friends at cocktail parties."